 It is FACA’s policy that only Animal Control Agency employees and Law Enforcement Officers will be trained for Chemical Immobilization by FACA and FACA instructors.
 This training will not be made available to private individuals or companies without prior approval by FACA.
 Students attending the Chemical Immobilization Certification training will be dismissed from the class if they blatantly violate any of the safety or range rules.
 They will not be allowed to retake the course for a period of 6 to 18 months, depending on the nature of the violation.

-Course participants who fail the final examination for Euthanasia or Chemical Immobilization are allowed one opportunity to retake a different examination at FACA Headquarters for a fee of $ 50.
+Course participants who fail the final examination for Euthanasia or Chemical Immobilization are allowed one opportunity to retake a different examination for a fee of $50.

 FACA supports legislation to require mandatory certification training for all animal protection officers appointed under FL Statutes, Chapter 828.03.